Charlie Hunnam: ‘King Arthur: Legend Of The Sword’ New Trailer Drops, Shows Shirtless Charlie [Video]

 Charlie Hunnam appears shirtless (briefly) in the newest trailer for King Arthur: Legend of the Sword, and fans are going wild over all of the action and plot points that the new trailer teases.

-As Entertainment Weekly reports, the newest King Arthur trailer is a departure from the teaser trailer, which dropped at Comic Con a year ago.
+As Entertainment Weekly reports, the newest King Arthur trailer is a departure from the teaser trailer, which dropped at Comic-Con a year ago.
 The previous trailer focused on the more intense and dramatic aspects of the story, while the newest trailer gives more of a glimpse into the scope of the story.
 In addition to providing a glimpse into what may be some comic relief, you also get to see Charlie Hunnam shirtless, however briefly.
 So there’s that.

 For those who can’t watch videos, the trailer begins with King Arthur (Charlie Hunnam) dragging his sword, Excalibur, along the ground.

 In a voice-over, Charlie-as-King-Arthur says, “I am here now because of you.
 You created me.
 For that, I bless you.”

 Officially, it’s not clear who the “you” is.
 But as Nerdist writer Blair Marnell opines, he’s likely talking to his uncle, King Vortigern (Jude Law), who killed Arthur’s father, Uther Pendragon (Eric Bana), when Arthur was a boy, taking the kingdom and leaving Arthur an orphan.

-The trailer then gets into the background of the story, and the meat of director Guy Ritchie’s take on the ancient legend.
+The trailer then gets into the background of the story and the meat of director Guy Ritchie’s take on the ancient legend.
 In Ritchie’s version, an orphaned Arthur grows up in poverty, getting by in the back alleys on his wits.
 His life changes when he pulls his sword, Excalibur, from the stone, sealing his fate as the once and future king.
 The trailer also shows a bit of a furious Arthur plotting his revenge.

 King Arthur Poster